irzu/osmtilecalc/README.md

 ### Examples

-You can use the `osm-tile-calc` command to calculate your tiles:
+You can use the `osmtilecalc` command to calculate your tiles:

 ```shell
 $ osm-tile-calc 54.5189 18.5305 5 12